ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 1. The application receives the hash request.
 An event subscriber (`UserContextSubscriber`) aborts the request immediately after the Symfony firewall is applied.
    The application calculates the hash (`HashGenerator`) and then sends a response with the hash in a custom header (`X-Context-User-Hash`).
 1. The caching proxy receives the hash response, copies the hash header to the client's original request for `/foo` and restarts the modified original request.
-1. If the response to `/foo` should differ per user context, the application sets a `Vary: X-Context-User-Hash` header, which will make Proxy store the variations of this cache varying on the hash value.
+1. If the response to `/foo` should differ per user context, the application sets a `Vary: X-Context-User-Hash` header, which makes Proxy store the variations of this cache varying on the hash value.

 The next time a request comes in from the same user, application lookup for the hash (step 3) does not take place, as the hash lookup itself is cached by the cache proxy as described below.